playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

   --version, -v    Show version number                                 [boolean]
 ```

-<figcaption>Command line instructions for the generate project tool.</figcaption>
+> Command line instructions for the generate project tool.

 Let's set up an NPM script for our tool in `package.json`.